4Rom1/crypto-bot/README.md

 - The RSI is lower than a user defined value.
 - When there is a bullish trend (comparing recent average to older one).
 - There is a series of successive increasing close values.
-- when the averaged volume is bigger than a user defined value.
+- When the averaged volume is bigger than a user defined value.

 The signal to sell is given when
 - The bid price reaches a stop loss calculated with the ATR (average true range) computed over a window of 5 minutes steps.